Kayinnasaki/kayin.moe-article-pages/01.writing/toyification/item.md

 You can do the obvious thing, and compare the goals of games, comparing the range of FPSs, something *simulationist* like **ARMA** to **Call of Duty** to something on the far end of *arcadey*, like **Overwatch**.
 A scale of *model* to *toy*, playing war vs the fantasy of war.

 ...
 But we have words for that already, words I already had to use to describe the games above.
-Instead I'm going to talk about how we *toyify* games that already exist.
+I want to talk about how we *toyify* games that already exist.

 Even back in the era of the NES, we were doing this with the US *Nintendo Black Label* releases.
 Mario, fully pixelated, presented like a cut-out decal.
 Mario *the abstraction*, like the wooden toy knight.
 Unlike the famicom cover and it's cute art, the US, [tool tip="tl;dr video game crash and fear of false advertising"]for complicated reasons[/tool], embraced the facade.